dortania/OpenCore-Multiboot/QUICK.md

   - If you're using linux it's the same steps as earlier (just 200MB EFI partition and somewhere to put macOS on)
 - Make sure the disk doesn't have any S.M.A.R.T errors
 - DO NOT have multiple EFIs on the same disk, you **MUST** only have **ONE** EFI partition per disk
-- The OS Install order **does not matter at all**
-  - however windows can be a bit of a bitch, so installing it after macOS can be challenging, linux doesn't pose such problems.
+- The OS Install order **does not matter at all**, however windows can be a bit of a bitch, so installing it after macOS can be challenging, linux doesn't pose such problems.
 [If you happen to stumble on the sad windows crap](./troubleshooting.md#Opencore-does-not-see-my-Windows-8/10-installation!)

 Now that you have all these information, good luck with the rest.
 However if you're not sure, follow then the long way that has more explanations and details on how to properly do it.